Carop13/iWeather/src/readme-to-copy/at-rules.md

 - Using Mobile first method, follow the next steps:

-1. Create an adaptive design mobile, table and desktop.
+1. Create a mobile first design responsive in tablets and desktop.
-2. import the fonts from different scss files and change the background and font for each resolution.
+2. Import the fonts inside different scss files and changed for each resolution.
 2. Follow the final design in the video.

 [1]: https://www.smashingmagazine.com/2010/07/how-to-use-css3-media-queries-to-create-a-mobile-version-of-your-website/